privacybydesign/irmamobile/fastlane/README.md

 # Apple provisioning profiles
 The `ios_build_app` action needs the app's provisioning profile and the corresponding PKCS#12 certificate bundle.
-Therefore, these actions require the parameters `provisioning_profile_path`, `certificate_path` and `certificate_password`.
+Therefore, these actions require the parameters `certificate_path`, `certificate_password` and either `api_key_filepath`, `api_key_id` and `api_key_issuer_id` (to download the provisioning profile automatically using the App Store Connect API) or `provisioning_profile_path` (to manually pass it).
+In the latter case, if you later edit the provisioning profile in App Store Connect, then you need to update the provisioning profile manually.

 Below we describe how to generate these assets.
 This can only be done by users with the 'Admin' role or the 'App Manager' role with access to certificates, identifiers and profiles in Apple App Store Connect.
 Generated provisioning profiles are valid for one year.
+If you already have a valid certificate bundle, and you only want to generate a new provisioning profile, you can skip step 1 through 7.

- 1. Go to the ./fastlane directory in irmamobile
+ 1. Go to the ./fastlane directory in irmamobile.
  2. Run `mkdir -p ./profiles && cd ./profiles`
- 3. Run `openssl req -nodes -newkey rsa:2048 -keyout apple_distribution.key -out apple_distribution.csr`
+ 3. Run `openssl req -nodes -newkey rsa:2048 -keyout apple_distribution.key -out apple_distribution.csr`.
- 4. Upload the CSR to Apple: go to https://developer.apple.com/account/resources/certificates/list, press the '+' sign and choose "iOS Distribution (App Store and Ad Hoc)"
+ 4. Upload the CSR to Apple: go to https://developer.apple.com/account/resources/certificates/list, press the '+' sign and choose "iOS Distribution (App Store and Ad Hoc)".
  5. When finished, download the .cer file and save it to the directory created in step 2 as `apple_distribution.cer`
  6. Convert the .cer file to a .pem file:
-    `openssl x509 -in apple_distribution.cer -inform DER -out apple_distribution.pem -outform PEM`
+    `openssl x509 -in apple_distribution.cer -inform DER -out apple_distribution.pem -outform PEM`.
  7. Convert the .pem to a .p12 and choose the certificate password:
-    `openssl pkcs12 -export -inkey apple_distribution.key -in apple_distribution.pem -out apple_distribution.p12`
+    `openssl pkcs12 -export -inkey apple_distribution.key -in apple_distribution.pem -out apple_distribution.p12`.
+    The generated `.p12` file and the corresponding password are the input values for the `certificate_path` and `certificate_password` parameters.
- 8. You can now create a provisioning profile: go to https://developer.apple.com/account/resources/profiles/list, press the '+' sign and follow the instructions
+ 8. You can now create a provisioning profile: go to https://developer.apple.com/account/resources/profiles/list, press the '+' sign and follow the instructions.
- 9. When finished, download the provisioning profile and save it to the directory created in step 2
+ 9. In case you want to use the `provisioning_profile_path` parameter, download the provisioning profile and save it to the directory created in step 2.
+If you want to use the `api_key_filepath` parameter, you can skip this step.
- 10. In case you need to upload the assets to a secret vault, then you need to encode the files with base64, i.e. `cat apple_distribution.p12 | base64 > apple_distribution.p12.base64`
+ 10. In case you need to upload the assets to a secret vault, then you need to encode the files with base64, i.e. `cat apple_distribution.p12 | base64 > apple_distribution.p12.base64`.

 When generating keys for CI platforms, it's recommended to protect the certificate bundle as a secret in protected deployment environments.
 In this way, you prevent that development builds get signed.